Your kids are at home on winter break.

 Reading the work of Tara Mohr (Playing Big) I discovered that I had an “inner critic”.
 This “voice inside my head” doesn’t have anything nice or supportive to say about me, or others.
 The critic is the voice of fear, anger, frustration, “not enoughness”, and judgement.
 My inner critic speaks very loudly, but especially when I’m comparing myself to others.

-It’s embarrassing to admit to you that being around extended family during the Holidays provide, unfortunately, more opportunities to compare myself, my life choices, our children, our lifestyle, and values.
-It’s never pretty.
-No one wins.
+It’s embarrassing to admit to you that being around extended family during the Holidays provides more opportunities to compare myself, my life choices, our children, our lifestyle, and values.
+When I go into comparison mode, it’s not helpful or connecting, nor is it who I really want to be.

 Instead of listening to the voice of my “inner critic” (who can even sound like the voices of family members) Mohr urges her readers to ask, “How can I embody love in this situation?” or “How would love respond here?” and to follow the wise advice of the inner mentor, rather than the inner critic.
 (As an aside, Tara’s book is one of the best I’ve read.
 If it’s not on your reading list, get it on there.)